parallelworks/mdlite-workflow/README.md

 However, if users want direct access, the following steps are one approach to manually deploying a Conda environment to a cluster.
 The essential consideration is that Parsl requires exactly the same version of Python and Parsl on the local and remote systems.
-Another approach is to use `./utils/build_conda_env.sh` as a template.
+The general approach is to use `./utils/build_conda_env.sh` as a template.

-To pre-install your `.miniconda3` on an on-premise cluster, use a shared space such as `/scratch` as the workflow work directory and a place to hold `.miniconda3`.
+As a last option, you can grab the default Conda env on the PW platform and transfer it to the remote resource.
+To install this environment on an on-premise cluster, use a shared space such as `/scratch` as the workflow work directory and a place to hold `.miniconda3`.
 To copy the Conda installation on the PW platform:
 1. ensure `/pw/.packs` already exists (e.g. `mkdir -p /pw/.packs`),
 2. run `pwpack` (takes a few minutes) to create an archive of the Conda installation,
 3. copy (e.g. scp) `/pw/.packs/miniconda3.tgz` to a shared space on the cluster,
 4. decompress the Conda package (e.g. `tar -xvzf miniconda3.tgz`),
 5. use `./utils/update_conda_path.sh` as a template for updating the Conda paths.

-### Preinstalling Parsl on a cloud worker
+### Special considerations for cloud snapshot images:

 The `worker-ocean-parcels-13` image already has a `.miniconda3` directory loaded in `/var/lib/pworks`.
 This is good location for preinstalling